markalderson/ronnie/README.md

-# ronniejs
+# RonnieJS

-RonnieJS is a tiny JavaScript Loader that loads your scripts in the right order based on the dependencies declared inside an external configuration file
+RonnieJS is a tiny JavaScript Loader that loads your scripts in the right order based on the dependencies declared inside an external configuration file.